 - What if the cloud server goes down?
 Will you have to wait for the cloud to reconnect before you can use your software effectively with all settings intact?

-Obviously none of these software packages offer all the power of Adobe’s Creative Suite, but for the causal photographers out there, some of these will be just fine to use…
+Obviously, none of these software packages offer all the power of Adobe’s Creative Suite, but for the casual photographers out there, some of these will be just fine to use…

 Here’s a list of alternative image editing software you might want to look at: